tobkin/solidity-hello-world-friction-log/README.md

 sudo apt-get install pip npm
 ```

 3b.
-Install brownie globally via pipx, plus hiccups I found on the way: https://github.com/eth-brownie/brownie.
-There are other installation options that may be preferrable for less casual situations, but I did not use these installation options.
+Install Brownie and prerequisites for using Brownie.
+There are other install options besides this one that may be more suitable for production environments.
 ```
 python3 -m pip install --user pipx python3 -m pipx ensurepath